Fake Crypto Vote Rewards Scams: ETHFI, Tonkeeper, Arc, EtherFiWC26

 If you reused passwords, installed a browser extension, or entered credentials on a fake support page, treat that as a separate account-security problem.
 Change passwords from the official sites, enable MFA, revoke unknown sessions, and check email recovery settings.

-Why one guide covers both lures
+Why one guide covers these lures

 For nearby cases, see our guides to crypto draining attacks, fake SOL drops and wallet drainers, crypto scams in 2026, and crypto recovery scams.